kubernetes/kubernetes/docs/admin/kubelet.md

       --registry-burst=10: Maximum size of a bursty pulls, temporarily allows pulls to burst to this number, while still not exceeding registry-qps.
 Only used if --registry-qps > 0
       --registry-qps=5: If > 0, limit registry pull QPS to this value.
 If 0, unlimited. [default=5.0]
       --resolv-conf="/etc/resolv.conf": Resolver configuration file used as the basis for the container DNS resolution configuration.
-      --resource-container="": Optional absolute name of the resource-only container to create and run the Kubelet in.
       --rkt-path="": Path of rkt binary.
 Leave empty to use the first rkt in $PATH.
 Only used if --container-runtime='rkt' --rkt-stage1-image="": image to use as stage1.
 Local paths and http/https URLs are supported.
 If empty, the 'stage1.aci' in the same directory as '--rkt-path' will be used
       --root-dir="/var/lib/kubelet": Directory path for managing kubelet files (volume mounts,etc).
       --runonce[=false]: If true, exit after spawning pods from local manifests or remote urls.
 Exclusive with --api-servers, and --enable-server
-      --runtime-container="": Optional absolute name of the cgroups to create and run the runtime in.
+      --runtime-cgroups="": Optional absolute name of cgroups to create and run the runtime in.
       --serialize-image-pulls[=true]: Pull images one at a time.
 We recommend *not* changing the default value on nodes that run docker daemon with version < 1.9 or an Aufs storage backend.
 Issue #10959 has more details. [default=true]
       --streaming-connection-idle-timeout=4h0m0s: Maximum time a streaming connection can be idle before the connection is automatically closed.
 0 indicates no timeout.
 Example: '5m'
-      --sync-frequency=1m0s: Max period between synchronizing running containers and config --system-container="": Optional resource-only container in which to place all non-kernel processes that are not already in a container.
+      --sync-frequency=1m0s: Max period between synchronizing running containers and config --system-cgroups="": Optional absolute name of cgroups in which to place all non-kernel processes that are not already inside a cgroup under `/`.
 Empty for no container.
 Rolling back the flag requires a reboot.
 (Default: "").
       --system-reserved=: A set of ResourceName=ResourceQuantity (e.g. cpu=200m,memory=150G) pairs that describe resources reserved for non-kubernetes components.
 Currently only cpu and memory are supported.
 See http://releases.k8s.io/HEAD/docs/user-guide/compute-resources.html for more detail. [default=none]
       --tls-cert-file="": File containing x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert).
 If --tls-cert-file and --tls-private-key-file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory passed to --cert-dir.
       --tls-private-key-file="": File containing x509 private key matching --tls-cert-file.